Most high-achieving women aren’t burned out. They’re miscast.

 And I had this wild thought: "I could flip this table right now."

-(I didn't.
-But the impulse was real.)
+(I didn't, of course.
+But the impulse was real)

 Not with the meeting.
 With me.